-The Statements of Decision are legally binding on all parties and provide the legal and factual basis for the consolidated parameters and guidelines.
-The support for the legal and factual findings is found in the administrative record for the test claims.
-The administrative record, including the Statements of Decision, is on file with the Commission.
+The Statement of Decision is legally binding on all parties and provides the legal and factual basis for the parameters and guidelines.
+The support for the legal and factual findings is found in the administrative record for the test claim.
+The administrative record, including the Statement of Decision, is on file with the Commission.